Google Oauth Authentication from Scratch in Laravel

 }

-redirectUri: The URL to which Google will redirect the user after
+- redirectUri: The URL to which Google will redirect the user after authorization, specified by GOOGLE_REDIRECT_URI in the .env file.

 public function handleGoogleCallback(Request $request)